hpfast/webmapping_for_beginners_wiki/Introduction-D3.md

 ### Making maps and graphs with d3
 D3 is a open JavaScript library for manipulating documents based on data.
 D3 stands for Data Driven Documents.
-The data you provide yourself.
+You provide the data yourself.
 D3 makes the connection between your data and the ('driven')documents, which are web-based(HTML and SVG).
 Bringing to life your data using HTML, SVG, and CSS.
 D3.js is developed by Mike Bostock and completely open source and free available at Github.
 With D3, you can make beautiful interactive visualizations, graphs of your data but also: a map!

 ![D3-logo](img/d3-logo.png)